CosmicMind/Graph/README.md

 ## Welcome to Graph

-Graph is a data-driven framework that allows engineers to easily model data in a meaningful way.
+Graph is a data-driven framework for CoreData.
+It comes complete with iCloud support and the ability to create as many local and cloud instances as you would like.

 ## Features

+- [x] iCloud Support
+- [x] Multi Storage Support
 - [x] Thread Safe
 - [x] Store Any Data Type, Including Binary Data
 - [x] Relationship Modeling